-If you take a commodity such as electricity; do you anticipate seeing a big increases in the price you pay for this in the future, or will more homes install solar panels and create their own electricity reserves?
+If you take a commodity such as electricity; do you anticipate seeing a big increase in the price you pay for this in the future, or will more homes install solar panels and create their own electricity reserves?
 If you believe this then perhaps you can look further into the solar area and invest in a company there.
 To explore further, you could find out if there are any government caps or limitations on the prices electricity providers can charge.
 If there are, it means it’s unlikely there will be any steep profit curves, and it’s more likely that these companies will experience steady and consistent growth on a relatively shallow upward curve (still not a bad investment).

 "Professional traders form a conclusion on the balance of probability that the price of a stock will go either up or down, and you must do exactly the same."

-To be a great investor you need to have a passion for research and enjoy finding out about what goes on behind the scenes at a company, and what plans they have for the future.
-You then need to frame the research you carry out in order to make an educated guess as to what that company's stock price will do in the future, and why.
+To be a great investor you need to have a passion for research and enjoy finding out about what goes on behind the scenes at a company, and what plans they might have for the future.
+You then need to frame the research you carry out in order to make an educated guess as to what that company's stock price will do, and why.
 If you can write down a list of reasons as to why you feel a company’s share value will increase and feel conviction in that argument, then that might be a good enough reason to buy some stock.

-Investing in brands which you are a customer of certainly adds an advantageous edge as opposed to any other business’s you might choose to buy shares in.
+Investing in brands which you are a customer of certainly adds an advantageous edge as opposed to any other business you might choose to buy shares in.
 Having a vested interest, or even an emotional attachment to a company means you are far more likely to pay closer attention to their business activities.
 Any type of edge that you can gain over other traders in the market should always be explored and used to its full potential, so this is certainly worth considering when building your portfolio.

 The term investing is usually defined by the fact that positions are held for the medium to long-term but that is not to say you can be anymore careless with regard to your entry when purchasing a stock, than if you were planning to trade the company intraday.
 Ensuring you can take a position which offers a high risk to reward ratio from the moment you buy into it is equally as crucial as the work you do researching the stock.
 You must be equally adept at reading price action and understanding market cycles as what you are at the research work you carried out to determine which stock to invest in, in the first place.